srshoruv/Dart_Learning/readme.md

 check if exists - l.constains(); // checks if exists

-access / modify - same as others <br>
+access / modify - same as others

 delete - l.remove(); // only pass the element (not index) find index - l.indexOf(); // -1 if does not exists